Michellecp/Michellecp/README.md

 <h2> ℹ️ About Me : </h2>

-I'm a Computer Engeneer and I like inovation, knologe, learn, teach and travel!
+I'm a Computer Engeneer and I like inovation, knologe, learn, teach and travel.

 <h2> 🚀 Tech Skills... </h2>